phaqueue/nfview2/Examples.md

 	"nestedFields": []
 }
 ```
 Here you can see the basic structure of the Dataset *customers*.
-Based on whether it is the outer layer or an inner layer (the structure can be recursive), these four fields may have different meanings.
+These four fields may have different meanings depending on whether it is the outer layer or an inner layer (the structure can be recursive).
 Here's the meaning of the outer layer.
 1. *name*: the name of the current Dataset.
 2. *type*: the Datatype that the current Dataset is based on.
-3. *primaryKey*: the user specified Primary Key when creating the Dataset.
+3. *primaryKey*: the user-specified Primary Key when creating the Dataset.
 4. *nestedFields*: the nested fields of this Dataset whose Primary Keys need to be specified.
 To refer to a nested field, again we will specify its *name*, *type*, *primaryKey*, and *nestedFields*.

 Here's the meaning of the inner layers.
 Please refer to the example of *orders* below, which will include the inner layers.
-For the example of *customers*, there's only one outer layer.
+There's only one outer layer for the example of *customers*.
 1. *name*: the alias of the current Datatype that we will be using.
 2. *type*: the "actual" name of the Datatype, according to Metadata.
 3. *primaryKey*: the "Primary Key of the Datatype" that is waiting to be specified by the user.
 If you wonder why we need to specify the Primary Keys for Datatypes, please refer to the Q&A section of [readme.md](https://github.com/phaqueue/nfview2/edit/main/README.md).
 4. *nestedFields*: the nested fields of this Datatype whose Primary Keys need to be specified.

 Let's refer back to the example of *customers*.
-The name of the Dataset is *customers*, the Datatype *customers* is based on is *customersType*, the *primaryKey* specified by the user when creating the Dataset is *custid*.
+The name of the Dataset is *customers*, the Datatype *customers* is based on is *customersType*, and the *primaryKey* specified by the user when creating the Dataset is *custid*.
 You may find it confusing that the *nestedFields* is empty, even though *address* is a nested field.
-The reason is that there's no need to specify its Primary Key, since we will simply select every field of that *RECORD*.
+The reason is that there's no need to specify its Primary Key since we will simply select every field of that *RECORD*.
 Thus, we do not include this field in *nestedFields*.

 The next step is to specify the *primaryKey* for the *nestedFields* of *customer*.
 However, since the *nestedFields* is empty, we cannot specify it (which is also pointless).
 Let's skip this step and do not modify the JSON file for now.